BloclabsHQ/ens-metadata-standard/README.md

 ### Features

-- Metadata Management: Set and update the contract's title, description, and associated ENS name.
+- Metadata Management: Set and update the contract's title, description, associated ENS name, social media links, and external data URI.
+- Selective Updates: Update only social media links or external data URI without changing other metadata.
 - ENS Verification: Verify that the ENS name is owned by the caller and resolves to the contract's address.
 - Event Emission: Emit events when metadata is updated or verified, enabling off-chain indexing.
 - Modular Design: Utilize libraries for metadata handling and ENS verification to promote code reuse and maintainability.